MatthiasDeFre/webrtc-pc-streaming/README.md

 # Project Structure

 Each component in the architecture is a submodule of this repository and can also be build seperately.
 The components are designed in a modular fashion which makes it easy to implement your own algorithms if required.
 As an addition to the compoments we also provide a experiment submodule which can be used to evaluate certain aspects of the pipeline with ease and without the requirement of having specific hardware such as a Intel Realsense camera or Meta Quest 2 HMD.
+The submodule also has the results from our current evaluations.

 # Building